How to Start a Delivery Business With Contract Drivers?

 1. Adjust Schedules on the Fly: Alterations to the route?
 Need to change the driver?
 No problem.
 Dispatchers can easily make adjustments to the route while the delivery is in progress without having to compromise with the entire route.

-1. Delivery Constraints: With specific delivery constraints like time windows, driving preferences, urgency, and curbside delivery, the drivers know exactly what to do at each stop without having to waste their time.
+1. Delivery Constraints: With specific delivery constraints like delivery time windows, driving preferences, urgency, and curbside delivery, the drivers know exactly what to do at each stop without having to waste their time.

 1. Reports & Analytics: End-of-day reports for all drivers and deliveries help the dispatchers and managers be in the loop.
 It helps drivers be more accountable for each delivery.
 Drivers can see their reports and know where they need to step up.